The Bed of Nails (Yes Minister): Reality

-It is considered to be a good representation of some of the dynamics operating within the Department of Transport.
-A research paper published by Parliament in 2010 reflected on the question of how much policy is made by the minister and how much influence the civil service quoting from "A Bed of Nails".
+The episode is considered to be a good representation of some of the dynamics operating within the Department of Transport.
+A research paper published by Parliament in 2010 reflected on the question of how much policy is made by the minister and how much of it is influenced by the civil service, quoting from "A Bed of Nails".

-The sketch is often credited in the UK professional community as being the source of the term 'integrated transport'.
-A 'Commission for Integrated Transport' was established in 1998 to provide independent advice to Government on the implementation of integrated transport policy, to monitor developments across transport, environment, health and other sectors and to review progress towards meeting our objectives (this was abolished in the 2010 spending review).
+The episode is often credited in the UK professional community as being the source of the term 'integrated transport'.
+A 'Commission for Integrated Transport' was established in 1998 "to provide independent advice to Government on the implementation of integrated transport policy, to monitor developments across transport, environment, health and other sectors and to review progress towards meeting our objectives" (this was abolished in the 2010 spending review).
 In 2008 the passenger transport authorities in a number of major UK conurbations were renamed integrated transport authorities.
-By 2010 the Department for Transport had an 'Integrated Transport Economics and Appraisal' unit which included in its remit to develop a strategic National Transport Model for use by the Department in the assessment of a range of transport policy options.
+By 2010 the Department for Transport had an 'Integrated Transport Economics and Appraisal' unit which included in its remit to "develop a strategic National Transport Model for use by the Department in the assessment of a range of transport policy options.
 The Model uses data on how people travel according to their circumstances and where they live.
-It takes into account the choices available and the use people make of the different modes of transport - car, rail, bus, walk and cycle.
+It takes into account the choices available and the use people make of the different modes of transport—car, rail, bus, walk and cycle."

-New Labour's first transport white paper A New Deal for Transport: Better for everyone in 1997 led to the formation of Transport Direct which established an information system to Deliver an integrated and comprehensive information service for all travel modes and mode combinations and also to Develop integrated information and ticket sales for journeys involving more than one mode of transport.
+New Labour's first transport white paper A New Deal for Transport: Better for everyone in 1997 led to the formation of Transport Direct which established an information system to "deliver an integrated and comprehensive information service for all travel modes and mode combinations" and also to "develop integrated information and ticket sales for journeys involving more than one mode of transport".
 The first aim was achieved in 2004, but a comprehensive national ticketing system was not.
 The Integrated Transport Smartcard Organisation was established in 2001 to develop and maintain the relevant data standards for electronic ticketing.
-Some regional systems are in use and Oystercard does allow travel on mainline rail and London Underground in the London area.
+Some regional systems are in use and the Oyster card does allow travel on mainline rail and the London Underground in the London area.
 In 2010 the new government announced that it would introduce a national smart card ticketing system to make multi-modal journeys easy and seamless by 2014.

-In 2010 Heathrow Airport is still not connected to the West Coast Main Line.
-A link from the airport to High Speed 2 was considered but was discounted for cost reasons.